Laurence Maroney

-Laurence Maroney (born February 5, 1985) is a former American football running back who played five seasons in the National Football League (NFL).
-He played college football at Minnesota and was drafted by the New England Patriots 21st overall in the 2006 NFL Draft.
+Laurence Maroney (born February 5, 1985) is an American former professional football player who was a running back for five seasons in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and was selected by the New England Patriots with the 21st overall pick in the 2006 NFL draft.
 He also played a season for the Denver Broncos.

-Early years
+Early life

-Maroney attended Normandy Senior High School in St. Louis, Missouri, where he gained four varsity letters in football, three in track, two in basketball, and one in baseball.
+Maroney attended Normandy Senior High School in Wellston, Missouri, where he gained four varsity letters in football, three in track, two in basketball, and one in baseball.
 In basketball, he was twice named team MVP; in track, he placed fifth at the state meet in the 200-meter dash, and third in the 100-meter dash as a senior.
 Maroney holds Normandy High School's single season rushing record, with 1,903 yards in 2002.

 College career

 At the University of Minnesota, he split duties with Marion Barber III in 2003 and 2004 and then with Gary Russell in 2005.
 As such, he started only 14 of 36 games, but still became the first Golden Gopher and the third in Big Ten Conference history to rush for 1,000 yards in each of his first three seasons.
 He gained a total of 3,933 yards with the Golden Gophers and was a two time All-Big Ten First-team selection (2004–2005).
 He was also selected an All-American by Pro Football Weekly and Rivals.com in 2005.